CJB15/F20GP-CW2/README.md

 .getignore ensures only relevent files are pushed, simply opening this file will cause unity to generate the rest of the files.

-After opening in unity load the 'Sample Scene' to view a test enviroment of each feature/mechanic.
+After opening in unity load the 'Main Menu' and select the 'Test Scenario' to view a test enviroment of each feature/mechanic.